-2.Apply a cream, spray or polish to your boots using a soft cloth and moving in circular motions.
-It is best to test the colour of the polish you are using on an unseen area of your boot as the colour may alter to your disliking.
-Once this has been done all over the boot, use another clean, soft cloth and gently buff away any excess residue.
+- Apply a cream, spray or polish to your boots using a soft cloth and moving in circular motions.
+It is best to test the colour of the polish you are using on an unseen area of your boot as the colour may alter to one you don’t like.

 Nubuck is made from top-grain cattle leather which has been sanded or buffed on the grain side, thus producing a velvet-like surface.
 Nubuck is similar to suede but has more strength and thickness and a finer grain due to it being from the outer side of the hide.
 It is soft to the touch but can scratch easily and water tends to darken the patina but when dry the colour should return to the original.

 - Use a clean cloth or again a soft bristled brush dipped in clean warm water and clean the entire surface of the boot.

-Never put canvas shoes in a tumble dryer as they will shrivel up and the sole will be damaged.
+- Never put canvas shoes in a tumble dryer as they will shrivel up and the sole will be damaged.
 If you don’t have a soft brush a soft bristle toothbrush will do the job.